shibayan/appservice-acmebot/README.md

 ### Renew certificates

-This function will check the expiration date once a day for the certificate issuer is "Let's Encrypt Authority X3" or "Let's Encrypt Authority X4".
+This function will check the expiration date once a day for the certificate issuer is `Let's Encrypt Authority X3` or `Let's Encrypt Authority X4`.

 The default time is UTC 00:00, so if necessary they can set any time zone with `WEBSITE_TIME_ZONE`.